i30817/libretrofuzz/README.rst

                         you can add this option more than once.
 This is the only way to force a refresh from inside the program if the thumbnails already exist in the cache.
-  --no-merge            Disables thumbnails download if there is at least one
+  --no-merge            Disables missing thumbnails download for a label if
-                        thumbnail type in cache for a label to it avoid mixing thumbnail sources on repeated calls.
+                        there is at least one in cache to avoid mixing thumbnails from different server directories on
+                        repeated calls.
 No effect if called with filter since filters delete every match before download.
   --no-fail             Ignores the similarity score, and always downloads
                         even if probably wrong.
 Best used with a filter.
   --no-meta             Ignores () delimited metadata and may cause false